ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 I'm very thankful for being able to do this and having the chance to work with Bas on a real project.

 He always motivated me to go the extra mile !
-He could destroy a day of hard work in a few sentences.. :)
+He could destroy a day of hard work in a few sentences... :)

 <div style="text-align: center;">
   <img alt="Ghelamco-alert Cloudwatch Alarm" src="/img/2020-09-25-ghelamco-alert/bas-smile.png" width="auto" height="auto" target="_blank" class="image fit">
 </div>

-But he would always take the time to explain why, and how I should do it to make my solution comply with the industries best practices.
+But afterwards, he would always take the time to explain why, and how I should do it to make my solution comply with the industries best practices.
-Being able to have someone who makes you self-reflect on the work that you did, and takes his time to give you proper feedback, is the biggest asset to provide to a junior programmer.
+Being able to have someone who makes you self-reflect on the work you did, and takes his time to give you proper feedback, is the biggest asset to provide to a junior programmer.

-Also a big thanks to Frederick Bousson & Ordina for the opportunity and resources provided.
+Also, a big thanks to Frederick Bousson & Ordina for the opportunity and resources provided.
 This really was a great project and I enjoyed every minute of it!